csmc-vaneykjlab/QCeltis/example-dataset/README.md

 ![miscleavage_TR](https://github.com/vegesnam/QCPackage/assets/32958585/217d48be-94cf-479c-9c8d-1370f4d6b450)

 Having a high number of peptides with 0 miscleavages indicates a good digestion protocol.
 If the samples don’t have enough 0 missed cleaved peptides, (doesn’t meet threshold), then this indicates a digestion issue.

 ![miscleavage_DR](https://github.com/vegesnam/QCPackage/assets/32958585/98746b87-073c-4f4d-93eb-da77731e7131)

 Here, there is a difference in numbers and this is due to the missingness in the last 3 plates (also indicated in the protein and peptide quant) – further indicates that it is a digestion/sampleprep issue.

 ##### Other Plots:

 ###### PCA:
 if groups are given, QC Samples from groups are expected to cluster together, if separation is observed, this could indicate an issue with mass spec (if using TR samples) or sampleprep/digestion protocols (if using DR samples) or could be batch effects

 ###### Irt / Selected Peptide Intensity Distribution + Coverage Summary:

 Intensity Distribution for peptides is plotted.
 If iRT is selected, the script will look for peptides from the iRT Biognosys kit.
 If precursor file is given, it will select iRT precursors with charge 2.
 If both peptide and precursor input files are given, then only peptides will be plotted.
 If no iRTs were used, users can provide a list of peptides to plot.
 Intensity coverage of these peptides is also plotted.
 CiRT peptide list can be used for eukaryotic datasets: link to Identification of a Set of Conserved Eukaryotic Internal Retention Time Standards for Data-independent Acquisition Mass Spectrometry - PubMed (nih.gov)

-## Cite

-## Support

-## release notes
+### Excel Reports